 All of our students attend chapel each week listening to Bible stories, singing, and learning of God’s love for them.
-Students that are in the toddler through 2-year-old classrooms spend time with Ms. Holly Silvas, the Children’s Minister at St. Paul Lutheran Church.
-The 3-year-old class, PreK 4, and Bridge students head up to the sanctuary to learn about God’s word from St. Paul Lutheran Church Children's Minister, Ms. Holly Silvas.
+Students that are in the toddler through 2-year-old classrooms remain in the school while the 3-year-old class, PreK 4, and Bridge students head up to the sanctuary to learn God’s word.

 At St. Paul Lutheran Christian Day School, the goal of our science curriculum is centered around developing well-rounded students who are excited about learning, curious about the world God has given them, and prepared for their future educational experiences.